Body Is the Ground of My Experience

 Judith Wilson, 1992

-Wilson’s slide lecture, delivered just prior to O’Grady’s publication of “Olympia’s Maid,” tellingly inflects T. Feucht-Haviar’s later discussion of subjectivity as a critical category needed to oppose regimes of knowledge acquisition and production based in compromised forms of power relations.
+Wilson’s lecture discusses black artists’, including O’Grady’s, ambivalence toward and ambiguous status within postmodernist discourse.
+Delivered just prior to O’Grady’s publication of “Olympia’s Maid,” her lecture tellingly inflects Thomas Feucht-Haviar’s later discussion of the O’Grady essay’s treatment of subjectivity as a critical category needed to oppose regimes of knowledge acquisition and production based in compromised forms of power relations.

 Postmodernism has been especially problematic for artists of color, at the same time that it has gained them greater visibility than ever before.
 A few examples: